carl-utter/rest-api/README.md

 ## Overview

 This is a boilerplate application for building promised-based REST APIs in Node.js using ES6 w/Express, Swagger, Mongoose, and MongoDB.
-Includes Linting, Testing, Code Coverage, and JWT Authentication because following best practices help Developers to remain productive.
+Includes Linting, Testing, Code Coverage, and JWT Authentication because following best practices helps Developers to remain productive.

 ### Features and Tooling: